Using ADHD drugs such as Adderall and Ritalin to study and party can be dangerous and deadly. Here's what parents and students should know.

 She took one Adderall pill, purchased illegally, and suddenly couldn’t breathe easily.
 Her heart raced.
 Sanders lost consciousness and ended up in the hospital where doctors told her one more dose of the drug could have resulted in her death.

 “A patient taking an ADHD medication has been titrated up to a certain dose over time.
-If someone else takes another person's dose it can be risky because there is no health history and medication naiveté can lead to potential risks, especially if there is an underlying heart condition,” said Andrew Adesman, MD, chief of developmental behavioral pediatrics at Cohen Children's Medical Center of New York.
+If someone else takes another person's dose it can be risky because there is no health history and medication naiveté can lead to potential risks, especially if there is an underlying heart condition,” said Andrew Adesman, MD, chief of pediatrics at Long Island Jewish Medical Center in New York.

 Janet O’Dell, RN